 Hannah Wallace BA (Hons), MSc, MRCSLT, MHCPC, MASLTIP

+I hold a MSc in Speech and Language Therapy from the University of Reading.
 I am member of the Royal College of Speech and Language Therapists (RCSLT) and the Association of Speech and Language Therapists in Independent Practice (ASLTIP).
-I am registered with the Health and Care Professions Council (HCPC).
+I am also registered with the Health and Care Professions Council (HCPC).
 I am committed to maintaining my Continuing Professional Development through attending courses, further training and attending Clinical Excellence Networks groups.

 I work on Monday and Tuesday during school term times and see clients in their own homes or educational/childcare settings within a 10 mile radius of Thame.